MuckT/FeedCheck/README.md

 # FeedCheck
-Some scripts for GTFS Folders data using python.
+Some scripts for GTFS data using python.
-Seems quick to me.
-Hoping to build out to a more robust feed validation tool.
+Aim to build out to a more robust feed validation tool.